brexhq/substation/README.md

 ## Configuring Applications

-Substation applications use the same baseline configuration and all transform functions behave identically whether they are run from a laptop, server, container, or serverless function.
+Substation applications run almost anywhere (laptops, servers, containers, serverless functions) and all transform functions behave identically regardless of where they are run.
 This makes it easy to develop configuration changes locally, validate them in a build (CI/CD) pipeline, and run integration tests in a staging environment before deploying to production.

-Configurations are written in Jsonnet and can be expressed as functional code, which simplifies version control easier and allows you to build reusable data processing libraries.
+Configurations are written in Jsonnet and can be expressed as functional code, simplifying version control and making it easy to build custom data processing libraries.
 For power users, configurations also have abbreviations that make them easier to write.
 Compare the configuration below to similar configurations for Logstash and Fluentd:

 <table>
 <tr>